lrandroid/FeedMeAndroid/README.txt

-Android application for FeedMe, creating 7/21/12 for the Greylock Hackfest.
+Android application for FeedMe, created 7/21/12 for the Greylock Hackfest.